Ad Code

 • Movement: This refers to the changing direction of the light, but it can also include intensity and colour.

 • Direction: This refers to how the light approaches the stage.
-It can come from below, directly above the stage, or anywhere in between.
+It can come from below, directly above the stage, or anywhere between.
 The light source on stage can originate from behind, in front of, or to the side of the performers.
 Each combination produces a unique effect.